395t/coding-assignment-week-8-vit-2/README.md

   <img src="./notebooks/PerceiverIO/Images/CIFAR10Loss.png" width="49%" />
 </p>

 The following hyperparameters were fixed for this experiment: batch_size = 128, learning_rate = 3e-4.
 We trained a Perceiver IO model from scratch on CIFAR-10 images and were able to achieve a test set accuracy of 0.5619.
 At about 15 epochs, the test accuracy converged to about 55% accuracy.
-The model definitely overfit as the training set accuracy contiued to grow much after the test set converged.
-The loss plots show a similar pattern.
-The test set loss converged around the 10 epoch mark while the test set loss continued to dip.
+The model definitely overfit as the training set accuracy continued to grow much after the test set converged.

 **STL-10**